rxi/lurker/README.md

-# lurker
+# Lurker

-Automatically hotswaps changed Lua files into a running [LÖVE](http://love2d.org) project.
+A small module which automatically hotswaps changed Lua files in a running [LÖVE](http://love2d.org) project.